On the instability and degeneracy of deep learning models: Statistical Consequences of Instability

-In many model formulations, the zero parameter \(\boldsymbol \theta_N=\boldsymbol 0\) is a ``safe'' position among parameters, representing a guaranteed stable model (having uniform probabilities among outcomes), which can also tether a broad parameter search attempted among unstable models.
-Handcock ( \hyperlink{ref-handcock2003assessing}{2003}) describes similar results for degenerate exponential models, and Theorem \ref{thm:something} also supports an important finding of Schweinberger ( \hyperlink{ref-schweinberger2011instability}{2011} Corollary 1) for one-parameter linear exponential models \eqref{eq:expo}.
-In the latter case, the likelihood score function at \(\boldsymbol \theta_N\) is the expected value \(\mu(\boldsymbol \theta_N)\equiv \mathrm{E}_{\boldsymbol \theta_N} g(\boldsymbol X)\) of the sufficient statistic \(g(\cdot)\), and optimization involves solving \(\mu(\cdot)=g(\boldsymbol x)\) for an observed outcome \(\boldsymbol x\).
-For unstable models in this exponential class, Schweinberger ( \hyperlink{ref-schweinberger2011instability}{2011} Corollary 1) shows that where again \(U_N\) and \(L_N\) denote the maximum and minimum values of the statistic \(g(\boldsymbol x)\), \(\boldsymbol x\in\mathcal{X}^N\).
-As described by Schweinberger ( \hyperlink{ref-schweinberger2011instability}{2011}), the implication for maximum likelihood estimation is that, unless an observed outcome \(\boldsymbol x\) falls at an extreme \(U_N, L_N\) (i.e., modes/anti-modes), optimization steps in the parameter space can iterate in relatively small increments around zero and fail to converge.
-For unstable one-parameter exponential models, the maximum likelihood results of Schweinberger ( \hyperlink{ref-schweinberger2011instability}{2011}) turn out to be a special case of Theorem \ref{thm:something} and the LREP expansion \eqref{eq:UL} in this setting; namely, for an unstable model with \(\boldsymbol \theta_N>0\), holds as \(N\to \infty\) by Theorem \ref{thm:something}, while under \(-\boldsymbol \theta_N<0\) Again, when all probability in unstable models may be pushed to opposite extremes in the sample space, due to a combination of degeneracy and parameter sign, numerical complications in likelihood maximization may occur.
+In many model formulations, the zero parameter \(\ak{\thetaN}=\boldsymbol 0\) is a ``safe'' position among parameters, representing a guaranteed stable model (having uniform probabilities among outcomes), which can also tether a broad parameter search attempted among unstable models. \citet{handcock2003assessing} describes similar results for degenerate exponential models, and Theorem \ref{thm:something} also supports an important finding of \citet[Corollary 1]{schweinberger2011instability} for one-parameter linear exponential models \eqref{eq:expo}.
+In the latter case, the likelihood score function at \(\ak{\thetaN}\) is the expected value \(\mu( \ak{\thetaN})\equiv \mathrm{E}_{\ak{\thetaN}} g(\boldsymbol X)\) of the sufficient statistic \(g(\cdot)\), and optimization involves solving \(\mu(\cdot)=g(\boldsymbol x)\) for an observed outcome \(\boldsymbol x\).
+For unstable models in this exponential class, \citet[Corollary 1]{schweinberger2011instability} shows that

+where again \(U_N\) and \(L_N\) denote the maximum and minimum values of the statistic \(g(\boldsymbol x)\), \(\boldsymbol x\in\mathcal{X}^N\).
+As described by \citet{schweinberger2011instability}, the implication for maximum likelihood estimation is that, unless an observed outcome \(\boldsymbol x\) falls at an extreme \(U_N, L_N\) (i.e., modes/anti-modes), optimization steps in the parameter space can iterate in relatively small increments around zero and fail to converge.
+For unstable one-parameter exponential models, the maximum likelihood results of \citet{schweinberger2011instability} turn out to be a special case of Theorem \ref{thm:something} and the LREP expansion \eqref{eq:UL} in this setting; namely, for an unstable model with \(\ak{\thetaN}>0\),